'Defund the police' vs. Fortress America - Local News 8

 Here’s what that means, from CNN’s Scottie Andrews: Some supporters of divestment want to reallocate some, but not all, funds away from police departments to social services.
 Some want to strip all police funding and dissolve departments.

 And certainly there is momentum for change in the wake of George Floyd’s death after a Minneapolis police officer knelt on his neck.
-(The now-former officer, Derek Chauvin, has been charged with third-degree murder.
+(The now-former officer, Derek Chauvin, was initially charged with third-degree murder.
+Last week, prosecutors added a second-degree murder charge.
 His bail was set Monday at $1.25 million.)
 A veto-proof majority of the Minneapolis City Council has pledged to disband their city’s police and re-think the whole idea of safety.

 There are two things on this subject from over the weekend you should watch: